HansMolemanPNG/hansmolemanpng.github.io/docs/kb/injection-attacks/xxe.md

 ## Content-Type Switching

 Some APIs accept multiple content types and internally convert between formats.
-Many parsers don't validate the actual content against the declared content-type so we can try submitting XML payloads with different headers.
+Many parsers don’t validate the actual content against the declared content-type so we can try submitting XML payloads with different headers.

 ### JSON to XML